mananvijay72/movie-recommender-system/README.md

     - keywords : a short phrase attached to a title (e.g. movie / series / episode) that describes it in some way
     - cast : all the casts worked in movie
     - crew : details of all crew who involved in movie

+6. **Deployment:**
+   - The web application is deployed on AWS EC2 with ECR Docker image.
+   - The CI/CD pipeline is set up and deployed using github action.

 ## Installation
  - pip install -r requirements.txt